-Without getting too technical, here’s an explanation of why the dress confused so many, and an introduction to the way light affects our color perception.
+Without getting too technical, here is an introduction to the way light affects our perception of color.

 The temperature of light